privacybydesign/pbdf-website/pages/meetings.md

    16:30 - 17:30, offered by SURF; requires registration, see below

-**Registration:** Participation is free, but requires registration, by sending an email to: *info [at] privacybydesign.foundation*.
+**Registration:** Participation is free, but requires registration, by sending an email to: I.Haerkens 'at' cs.ru.nl.
 Lunch and drinks are only available if you register on or before **March 5**.
 Please include in your email:

 I will participate in the: